-Land border crossing points: Regarding assessed land border crossing points, 72 per cent of them were completely closed both in April and May, while the share of fully closed land border crossing points among those assessed was 47 per cent in June, 44 per cent in July and August, respectively, 46 per cent in September, and 28 per cent in October.
-Moreover, 16 per cent of the assessed land border crossing points were partially operational in April, while the share of partially operational land border crossing points among those assessed was 13 per cent in May, 15 per cent in June, 16 per cent in July and August, respectively, 15 per cent in September, and 10 per cent in October.
-Twelve per cent of the assessed land border crossing points were fully operational in April, while the share of fully operational land border crossing points was 15 per cent in May, 35 per cent in June, 40 per cent in July and August, respectively, 38 per cent in September, and 58 per cent in October.
-The number of operational land border crossing points increased by 46 per cent between April and October.
-An upward trend of the numbers of operational land border crossing points were recorded between September and October, with an increase by 20 per cent more of land border crossing points reported to be fully operational.
+Land border crossing points: 2 72 per cent of the assessed land border crossing points were completely closed both in April and May, while the share of those fully closed was 47 per cent in June, 44 per cent in July and August, respectively, 46 per cent in September, 28 per cent in October, and 23 per cent in November.
+Moreover, 16 per cent of the assessed land border crossing points were partially operational in April, while the share of partially operational land border crossing points was 13 per cent in May, 14 per cent in June, 16 per cent in July and August, respectively, 15 per cent in September, 10 per cent in October, and 23 per cent in November.
+Twelve per cent of the assessed land border crossing points were fully operational in April, while the share of fully operational land border crossing points was 15 per cent in May, 35 per cent in June, 40 per cent in July and August, respectively, 38 per cent in September, 58 per cent in October, and 44 per cent in November.
+The number of operational land border crossing points increased significantly by 46 per cent between April and October, while the number of fully operational land border crossing points decreased by 14 per cent between October and November alone, thus, indicating a downward trend of the operational land border crossing points.
+It is, however, important to note that more land border crossing points were assessed in November (102 additional land border crossing points), which may partially explain the change.

-Blue border crossing points: Nineteen per cent of the blue border crossing points were completely closed in April and May, respectively, while the share of fully closed blue border crossing points among those assessed was 18 per cent in June, July and August, respectively, 16 per cent in September, while none of the assessed blue border crossing points were closed in October, reportedly.
-At the same time, 81 per cent of the assessed blue border crossing points were partially operational in April and May, respectively, while the share of partially operational blue border crossing points among those assessed was 66 per cent in June, July and August, respectively, and 11 per cent in September and October.
-In April and May, none of the assessed blue border crossing points were reported as being operational (75 out of 75 assessed points), while this number changed slightly in June, July and August, respectively, where 13 per cent of the assessed blue border crossing points were reportedly operational, and changed more in September and October when 68 and 84 per cent of the points were reported to be operational.
-A significant increase of operational blue border crossing points was observed between August and October.
-The number of operational blue border crossing points increased by 71 per cent, which can be explained by the downward trend in the numbers of partially operational blue border points observed the same reporting period (see page 3, for further information).
+Blue border crossing points:3 19 per cent of the blue border crossing points were completely closed in April and May, respectively, while the share of those fully closed was 18 per cent in June, July, and August, respectively, 17 per cent in September, while none of the assessed blue border crossing points were closed in October, and November, reportedly.
+At the same time, 81 per cent of the assessed blue border crossing points were partially operational in April and May, respectively, while the share of partially operational blue border crossing points among those assessed was 66 per cent in June, July and August, respectively, 11 per cent in September, and October, and 41 per cent in November.
+In April and May, none of the assessed blue border crossing points was reported as operational (75 out of 75 assessed points), while this number changed slightly in June, July and August, respectively, where 12 per cent of the assessed blue border crossing points were operational and changed more in September, October, and November when 68, 84 and 56 per cent of the points were reported to be operational.
+A significant decrease of operational blue border crossing points was observed between October and November.
+The number of operational blue border crossing points decreased by 28 per cent within a month, which can be explained by the upward trend in the numbers of partially operational blue border points observed the same reporting period (see page 3, for further information).
+Some 40 additional blue border crossing points were assessed in November, which may partially explain the change.